ChelseyReann/book-api/README.md

 ## Introduction
 I made an API using the [NY Times Developer Network](https://developer.nytimes.com/).
 I am constantly looking at the NY Times Best Seller List and I thought what better way to use that data than to make it in to an API that I can use for future projects.

+The Best Seller List is updated every week and consists of 15 books.
+This list is from April 5th, 2023.

 This API lists the following information:
 - Title of the book,
 - Author of the book,